superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 ## Generation

-The generation phase in the pipeline is where the prepared context will be integrated into a prompt to produce the final output.
-This is achieved by using a large language model (LLM) to generate answers based on the context provided by the previous components of the pipeline.
-The preparation for this phase involves setting up a prompt builder to format the input in a way that's optimized for the LLM to understand and respond to.
+In the generation phase of our pipeline, the prepared context will be integrated into a prompt to produce the final output.
+Here, an LLM will generate answers based on context provided by our pipeline's previous components.
+To prepare for generation, we set up a **prompt builder** to format the input so that it's optimized for the LLM to understand and respond to.

 ```python
 from haystack.components.builders import PromptBuilder